T-Mose/CryptoTrading.fun/README.md

 * Social Media presence.
 The bot checks if the coin has a twitter or a telegram

-*  Offical Website Quality
+*  Offical Website Quality.
 The presence and quality of an offical website can lend credibilty to a coin.

-* Market Uniqnes
+* Market Uniqnes.
 The bot will check if the coin is a duplicate of existing tokens

-* Early buying strategi
+* Early buying strategi.
 One of the key factor of a good trade is buying the coin at a low marketcap.
 This approach aims to capitalize on inital low prices before any potential surge in value.

 * Auotomated Trading Decions